Viewing Magnetic Fields and Identifying Magnetic Poles

 While viewer cards quickly illuminate poles, a simple DIY project illustrates magnet flux in motion.
 To make one, just a few simple items are needed.
 Start by gathering the materials:

 This project is excellent for demonstrating the magnetic field in motion and is ideal for educational purposes.
-And, it’s just plain fun!
+Plus, it’s just plain fun!

 While magnetic viewer cards show the location of magnetic poles, they don’t classify the pole.
 If determining a magnet’s north or south pole is important, then the tool to use is a pole finder.